kumu/docs/overview/collaboration.md

 If you need to share a static screenshot of your map (for example, in another presentation software or in print), there are two ways to go about it.

+#### PNG
-To quickly snap a JPEG screenshot of your map, click the ellipsis icon <i class="fa fa-ellipsis-h">  </i> in the [bottom toolbar](/overview/map-editor.html#bottom-toolbar) and select "Capture screenshot".
+To quickly snap a PNG screenshot of your map, click on the export icon in the bottom-right corner of your project and select "Export to PNG".
 Note that the screenshot will be taken at your current position and scale on the map—if you'd like everything to be centered, click the zoom-fit icon <i  class="glyphicon glyphicon-resize-small">  </i> in the zoom toolbar, or press `\` on your keyboard.

 <p><iframe width="560" height="315" src="https://www.youtube.com/embed/66dz3DFJZi4" frameborder="0" allowfullscreen></iframe></p>

 When Kumu brings up your screenshot, you can right-click the image and select "Save image as..." to save the image to your computer.

+#### PDF
 If you need a hi-res screenshot that can scale up or down to any size (for example, when you're printing a Kumu map on a large poster), you can create hi-res PDF files.

-Click the ellipsis icon <i class="fa fa-ellipsis-h">  </i> and select **Download PDF**.
+Click the export icon in the bottom-right corner of your project and select "Export to PDF".
+Fill out any of the layout info for your PDF and click "Export PDF" at the bottom.
 PDFs are free and unlimited for all projects in all workspaces.

 <p class="alert alert-info">
 Want to make sure your labels are readable on your PDF or screenshot? <a class="alert-link" href="/guides/layouts/remove-overlap.html">Learn how to remove label overlap</a>.